cruseakshay/Notes/NLP/oracle chatbot mooc/chatbot_note.md

 After completing this week's lesson, you should be able to:

-  -Describe how chatbots can connect users to your enterprise data.
+- Describe how chatbots can connect users to your enterprise data.
-  -Describe the building blocks of Oracle Intelligent Bots, how they enable chatbots to parse the user input, prompt users for more information, and reply to   users.
+- Describe the building blocks of Oracle Intelligent Bots, how they enable chatbots to parse the user input, prompt users for more information, and reply to   users.
-  -Use the Bot Builder to:
+- Use the Bot Builder to:
   -Create intents
   -Add training data (utterances)
   -Define entities

 ### Terminology